gerrymandr/redistricting-preferences-app/README.md

 # redistricting-preferences-app
-Gabriel &amp; Alejandro's project to create an app to measure constituent preferences on redistriciting plans.
+Project to create an app to measure constituent preferences on redistriciting plans.